cran/movecost/README.md

 proposed by Uriarte González; **see**: Chapa Brunet, T., García, J., Mayoral Herrera, V., & Uriarte González, A. (2008).
 GIS landscape models for the study of preindustrial settlement patterns in Mediterranean areas.
 In Geoinformation Technologies for Geo-Cultural Landscapes (pp. 255–273).
 CRC Press. https://doi.org/10.1201/9780203881613.ch12.
 The cost function is originally expressed in seconds; for the purpose of its implementation in this function, it is the reciprocal of time (1/T) that is used in order to eventually get T/1.
 Slope is in percent.
 Unlike the original cost function, here the pixel resolution is not taken into account since `gdistance` takes care of the cells' dimension when calculating accumulated costs.

+* Alberti's Tobler hiking function modified for animal foraging excursions:

+`(6 * exp(-3.5 * abs(x[adj] + 0.05))) * 0.25`

+proposed by Gianmarco Alberti; **see**: Locating potential pastoral foraging routes in Malta through the use of Geographic Information System (in press).
+The Tobler’s function has been rescaled to fit animal walking speed during foraging excursions.
+The distribution of the latter, as empirical data show, turns out to be right-skewed and to vary along a continuum.
+It ranges from very low speed values (corresponding to slow grazing activities grazing while walking) to comparatively higher values (up to about 4.0 km/h) corresponding to travels without grazing directional travel toward feeding stations.
+In an attempt to find a balance between different published figures, the function consider 1.5 km/h as the average flock speed, which roughly corresponds to the average speed recorded in some studies.
+The figure is considered the typical speed of flocks during excursions in which grazing takes place while walking, which in most situations can be considered a typical form of grazing.
+Tobler’s hiking function has been rescaled by a factor of 0.25 to represent the walking pace of a flock instead of humans.
+The factor corresponds to the ratio between the flock average speed (1.5 km/h) and the maximum human walking speed (about 6.0 km/h) on a favourable slope.

 * Relative energetic expenditure cost function:

 `1 / (tan((atan(abs(x[adj]))*180/pi)*pi/180) / tan (1*pi/180)) `